 Link copied to clipboard

 The DeBruce Foundation is expanding pathways to economic growth and opportunity.
 One way to accomplish this goal is to help individuals develop Agility Advantage.
-People with Agility Advantage are poised to strategically enter the career marketplace and adroitly address work changes regardless of sector, economic forces, training, or experience required.
-Put another way, Agility Advantage prepares individuals to overcome challenges and navigate the almost certain upcoming changes in workplace technologies, job restructuring, and the demise of traditional employment sectors.
+People with the Agility Advantage are poised to strategically enter the career marketplace and adroitly address work changes regardless of sector, economic forces, training, or experience required.
+Put another way, the Agility Advantage prepares individuals to overcome challenges and navigate the almost certain upcoming changes in workplace technologies, job restructuring, and the demise of traditional employment sectors.

 Agility Advantage is the career advantage gained by growing three interrelated and combined processes: (a) a growth mindset (ability to believe you have value, can learn, and take action); (b) skills mastery (acquisition of professional and technical skills including digital tools); and (c) market knowledge (understanding market demand including access to a robust relational network).
-Based on evidence and grounded in research, The DeBruce Foundation uniquely integrated these three critical workplace success factors to create Agility Advantage.
+Based on evidence and grounded in research, The DeBruce Foundation uniquely integrated these three critical workplace success factors to create the Agility Advantage.
 The diagram below describes the inner workings of DeBruce’s Agility Advantage concept.

 Growth Mindset is the belief that your basic qualities are things you can cultivate through your efforts, your strategies, and help from others.
 This outlook, based on the importance of underlying beliefs about learning and intelligence, is credited to the psychologist, Carol Dweck.
 She explains three beliefs of a growth mindset that are central to DeBruce’s Agility Advantage:

 - I have a choice.
 Dweck states, “Mindsets are just beliefs.
 They’re powerful beliefs, but they’re just something in your mind” (Dweck, 2013, p.
 16).
 People can choose to change their mind.